primeharbor/org-kickstart/examples/pipeline/README.md

 ## Getting setup

 Overview
-1. Make sure you've done all the artisinal steps in the console to enable AWS Organizations and AWS SSO
+1. Make sure you've done all the artisinal steps in the console to enable AWS Organizations and AWS SSO.
+See [BOOTSTRAP.md]
 2. Pick an environment name or code for your org install.
 Something like `pht` or `fooli`.
 Henceforth I'll refer to this as `$env`
 2. Use the [CodePipeline-Template.yaml](CodePipeline-Template.yaml) CloudFormation Template to bootstrap the terraform state bucket and CodePipeline for GitOps management.
 	1. `pip install cftdeploy`